 For the next few weeks all I did was reading, reading and more reading.

-I spent at least an hour on each paper, trying to decipher the jargon and how that particular study fit into my assignment.
+I spent at least an hour on each paper, trying to decipher the jargon and how that particular study fit into my literature review.

-The deadline for handing in the paper was getting closer but I never felt “ready” to start writing.
+The deadline for handing in the literature review was getting closer but I never felt “ready” to start writing.

 Three weeks before the deadline I had read about 30 papers and I realized that there was no way that I could read another 170 papers and write up the literature review too.